Ricie23/dyslexic-swap.nvim/README.md

 - Swap the two letters around the cursor in **normal** or **insert** mode.
 - Configurable keybindings.
 - Minimal and fast — ideal for a lightweight workflow.
-  Default keybindings:
+- Default keybindings:
   ```
     normal_mode = " z, "
     insert_mode = " <C-x> "
   ```

   ### Available Options
-  -Change the keymappings for both Insert and Normal Mode -Disable Insert or Normal mode by setting **false**
+  - Change the keymappings for both Insert and Normal Mode
+  - Disable Insert or Normal mode by setting **false**

 ```lua
   opts = {